firminoneto11/pokemon-scouting/README.md

 sure that you are in a unix-like OS, because the docker-compose file uses the `/tmp/` directory to store the local sqlite database as a docker volume.
-In case that you aren't in a unix-like OS, you can edit [this file](./docker/staging/docker-compose.yaml) on the `volumes` section and change the path to one of you choosing.
+In case that you aren't in a unix-like OS, you can edit [this file](./docker/staging/docker-compose.yaml) on the `volumes` section and change the path to one of your choosing.

 ### Running the server